a-slice-of-py/data-scientist-hub/docs/index.md

 ### 🛕 Snippets

-The Temple of _DRY_: collection of snippets of reusable code.
+The Temple of DRY: collection of snippets of reusable code.

 ### 🐾 PAWS